 The forks combine with the new-look triple clamps that official KTM bikes run and which are also available for the rest of us mortals in the KTM Power Parts catalogue.

 “All the KTM riders have been developing them.
 They have three positions for the handlebar clamps, and we don’t run a steering damper,” Josep points out.

 “I use Renthal 999 bars which are practically indestructible.”
 Explains Josep.
 “I set them far back because that gives me a lot of confidence in turns.
 That position depends a lot on the rider, I always tend to go backwards.

 It may not be so comfortable during the longer events or in the mountains, but when you enter a special test and you have to give it full gas, I like them to be low and back, because I feel much more confident in the front wheel.

 “I also like to have the softest Renthal grips.
 They do not last as long but they have more grip and at the end of the day your hands suffer less,” says Garcia pointing out sometimes he’ll spend up to eight hours on his bike.

 In the brakes department, Garcia says he feels comfortable with the Brembo calipers, master pump and pads.
 “I like it to be firm, not fluffy or soft,” he explains about his set-up.

 Motomaster, wave-type brake rotors (front and rear) normally also run with a protector at the front to prevent the pads from getting dirty and wearing excessively in mud or races with a lot of stones.
-It’s also to protect them from impacts, Josep says they, “always run the solid aluminium disc protector at the back since an impact with a stone can ruin your race.”
+It’s also to protect them from impacts, and they “always run the solid aluminium disc protector at the back since an impact with a stone can ruin your race,”.

 Hey, good looking